-- 1. Understand the role of gymnosperms as a connecting link between pteridophytes and angiosperms - 2.
-Appreciate the process of organic evolution. - 3.
-Realize the importance of fossil study - 4.
-Understand the climatic conditions of the past and realize the changes happened - 5.
-Recognize the phytogeographic zones of India.
+- 1. Understand the role of gymnosperms as a connecting link between pteridophytes and angiosperms. - 2.
+Understand the basic principles and current trends in classical evolution. - 3.
+Apply the principles of genetics and evolution in conservation, defining and better understanding of nature. - 4.
+Realize the importance of fossil study. - 5.
+Understand the climatic conditions of the past and realize the changes happened. - 6.
+Recognize the phytogeographic zones of India and the various patterns of plant distribution.